Twelve Ways to Celebrate Writing

 Twelve Ways to Celebrate Writing: Here are 12 ways to help the children WANT to write.
 All of them are FREE and most are low maintenance!

 10. Publish!
-It's amazing how special it makes a story when it's typed up and a fancy cover is put on it.
-I allow students to take out each others' published books for Independent Reading time.
-It gets really interesting when we're talking about Author's purpose... the author is sitting right there in the classroom!
+It's amazing how special a story becomes when it's typed up and given a fancy cover.
+I allow students to take out each other's published books for Independent Reading time.
+It gets really interesting when we're talking about the Author's purpose... the author is sitting right there in the classroom!

 Twelve Ways to Celebrate Writing: Here are 12 ways to help the children WANT to write.
 All of them are FREE and most are low maintenance!